ThisWasntTaken/Topology-Mapper/README.md

 Click [here](https://thiswasnttaken.github.io//assets/html/make_circles(n_samples%20=%2010000,%20noise%20=%200.05,%20random_state%20=%2044,%20factor%20=%200.5).html) for an interactive version.

 Each cycle in the graph corresponds to a circle in the data.
-However, the feature that the two circles are concentric is not captured by mapper.
+However, the feature that the two circles are concentric is not captured by Mapper.